-Teams of shooters are selected based on Championship scores shot between April and June each year.
+Teams of shooters are selected for North Island and South Island teams based on Championship scores shot between April and June each year.
 For North Islanders this is based on the average out of 100 of their FOUR best scores, while for South Islanders it is from their THREE best scores.

 The RANKING LIST from the TSNZ Office gives the current ranking for all shooters who have nominated for North/South.

 OPEN - 20 members plus 2 emergencies